 Sanne Wevers the turn queen of the beam, delivered a routine worthy of an Olympic champion.
 Particularly flawless was her triple turn on beam that was executed like if she was competing on Floor.
 Her routine which had a 6.0 difficulty was perfect with the exception of one big wobble that might have cost her the gold medal however she was a happy silver medalist after scoring a 14.500.

 As for Liu Tingting she was simply magnificent from her punch front mount till her stuck double tuck dismount.
 Her 6.0 difficulty routine earned the gold medal and turned her into one to watch for this year’s World Championships.
-She’s strong contender for the beam title.
-In Melbourne she won gold with a 14.766
+She’s a strong contender for the beam title.
+In Melbourne, she won gold with a 14.766

 Sadly Liu Tingting’s beam consistency did not accompany her to the floor final where she sat down her second pass, a two and a half twist.
-However since her teammate and top qualifier for the Floor final, Wang Yan, withdrew from the competition even with her fall Liu Tingting managed to win the bronze medal.
+However, since her teammate and top qualifier for the Floor final, Wang Yan, withdrew from the competition even with her fall Liu Tingting managed to win the bronze medal.

 Australia’s Georgia Godwin had the most difficulty of all the competitors with a 5.3.
 Her routine included a double layout, double tuck and double pike (a bit of a low landing) however the standout of her routine was her triple wolf turn.
 While she had the highest difficulty her execution was not perfect and she settled for silver.